Yohanes 15

 “Barangsiapa tidak tinggal di dalam Aku, ia dibuang seperti ranting dan menjadi kering; dan mereka mengumpulkannya, dan melemparkannya ke dalam api dan membakarnya.

-(d) Cast into the fire.
-Those who worry that the Lord will cast away backsliding or under-performing Christians can take comfort in his promises to never cast away those who come to him (e.g., John 6:37).
-Those who have been born again cannot be unborn.
+Some worry that the Lord will cast away backsliding or underperforming Christians.
+But those who have been born again cannot be unborn.
 Those who have been made new creations cannot be unmade.
-If you prove faithless, he will remain faithful (2 Tim.
-2:13).
-There are more than 130 promises guaranteeing the eternal security of the believer.
+There are more than 130 promises in Scripture guaranteeing the eternal security of the believer.

 John 15:7